 Residential Child Care Program

-The Ranch’s therapeutic residential program provides a home for abused, neglected and abandoned children as early as age six.
+The Ranch’s therapeutic residential program provides homes for abused, neglected, and abandoned children as young as age six.
 Residents may remain in the program through post-secondary education and/or job training.
-Each child lives in a cottage with a set of house parents and up to nine other children of the same gender.
-Find out more about the daily life at the Ranch in our Campus Life section.
+Each child lives in a family-style cottage with house parents and up to eight other children.
+Find out more in our Campus Life section.

-The Ranch has three residential campuses serving the state – Flagship Headquarters Campus (Batesville), Donald W. Reynolds Campus (Mulberry) and the Southern Arkansas Campus (Amity).
-Each is equipped with lodging, computer and technology labs, on-site staff, recreational facilities and animals and livestock.
+The Ranch is located in Bethesda, Arkansas.
+It is equipped with lodging, computer and technology labs, on-site staff, recreational facilities, and livestock.
 All facilities are handicap accessible.

-Speakers Bureau / Community Education / Child Abuse Awareness
+Speakers Bureau, Community Education, and Child Abuse Awareness

-Each day the Ranch visits communities throughout Arkansas to raise awareness of our efforts to help end child abuse and neglect in Arkansas.
-Ranch staffers will speak to any audience with open hearts and ears, from the chambers of commerce to a local church.
-We also sponsor and assist community professionals and law enforcement with workshops to help prevent and treat abuse and neglect.
-If you’d like to invite us to speak at your next event, please contact us.
-You can also find out about upcoming events to support the Ranch in our News Section.
+Each day Ranch representatives visit communities throughout Arkansas to raise awareness of our efforts to help end child abuse and neglect in Arkansas.
+Ranch staffers are available to speak to audiences with open hearts and ears, from chambers of commerce to churches.
+In addition, we sponsor and assist community professionals and law enforcement agencies with workshops to prevent and treat abuse and neglect.